finiteloopme/finiteloopme.github.io/_posts/2015-11-11-CI-and-CD-with-jboss-fuse.md

 ## Tools for CD pipeline

-1. Puppet/chef to provision VMs
+1. Docker as a container for JBoss Fuse
 2. Git for SCM
 3. Gerrit/Gitlab for code review
 4. Maven